babsdenney/barbmiles_source/cdc.md

 <br/>
 <p>Worked with different teams of developers, epidemiologist, and analyst to create dashboards that tracked CDC data on diabetes and STD rates from state-to-state in a user-friendly way that can be viewed and understood by the general public.</p>
 <img src="/doks-theme/assets/images/portfolio/cdc2.png" />
-<p>Every year states and local health departments gather information on the rates of STDS and chronic diseases like diabetes and are then submitted to the CDC.
-One of the roles of the CDC is to put this data out for the public to raise awareness at a local level.</p>
+<p>Every year states and local health departments gather information on the rates of STDS and chronic diseases like diabetes and that data is then submitted to the CDC for analysis.
+One of the roles of the CDC is to put this data out to the public to raise awareness at a local level.</p>
 <h2>Responsibilities</h2>
-<p>wireframes, high-fidelity mockups, usability testing, user research, business requirements, task flows, personas, logo and icon design, HTML/CSS design and development</p>
 <p>Assisted various programs and teams within the CDC by designing and developing the UI for different web-based applications and conducting usability testing, business requirements, and research. </p>
 <h4>Tasks</h4>
 <ul>
-<li>Creating high-fidelity mockups, logos, icons, and campaigns using Adobe Photoshop, Illustrator, and Axure.</li>
+<li>Creating high-fidelity mockups, logos, icons, and public awareness campaigns using Adobe Photoshop, Illustrator, and Axure.</li>
 <li>Attending meetings and collaborating with stakeholders to gather requirements and plan for future application releases and features.</li>
 <li>Creating wireframes and mockups based on user, developer, and stakeholder requirements.</li>
-<li>Converting high-fidelity mockups to responsive HTML and CSS design using Bootstrap framework within VB.net applicatons.</li>
+<li>Converting high-fidelity mockups to responsive HTML and CSS designs using the Bootstrap framework within VB.net applicatons.</li>
 <li>Conducting usability testing, personas, and interviews to produce usability reports and presentations for clients.</li>
 </ul>
 <br />